Want to learn how to work smarter, not harder?

-You may never keep ahead of the hurricane of kids’ snacks crunched into the carpet, but you can keep it ‘trash-free’.
+You may never keep ahead of the hurricane of kids’ snacks crunched into the carpet, but you can keep it ‘trash-free.’

 I also keep some car-cleaning wipes in there (I drive a work truck, again, life amplified) to knock down the dust without having to set up an entire few hours to clean the truck.

-For us on the job site, SNH means smart tool set-ups that make for easier, better and more profitable work.
+For us on the job site, SNH means smart tool set-ups that make for easier, better, and more profitable work.

-So, save some time, free your mind from as much petty busy work as you can and focus on those big moves you want to make.
+So, save time, free your mind from as much petty busy work as possible, and focus on those big moves you want to make.

-The good news is that we all have the same number of minutes every day to do it.
+The good news is that we all have the same number of daily minutes to do it.